sbecker11/flock-of-postcards/README.md

 <a target="_new" href="http://spexture.com/">http://spexture.com</a>

 - CURRENT_DATE in job [end] replaced with first day of next month but displayed as 'working'
-- Always scroll newly selected bizcardDiv (and optionally its bizcardLineItem) into view in selectTheBizcard
+- Always scroll newly selected bizCardDiv (and optionally its bizcardLineItem) into view in selectTheBizcard
 - not started
   in highlightTheDivCardBackArrow
     unhighlightTheHighlightedDivCardBackArrow